Felice Schragenheim: Memorials

-Schragenheim's relatives also established a memorial for her, placing a memorial stone at the site of the former Bergen-Belsen concentration camp; this marker notes that Schragenheim's death occurred in March 1945.
+Schragenheim's relatives established a memorial for her, placing a memorial stone at the site of the former Bergen-Belsen concentration camp; this marker notes that Schragenheim's death occurred in March 1945.

 Legacy

 During the early to mid-1990s, Lilly Wust sold the rights to the story of her love affair with Felice Schragenheim to Austrian journalist Erica Fischer, who studied Schragenheim's poetry and the couple's letters, researched the couple's lives further, and then wrote the 1994 book, Aimée & Jaguar: A Love Story, Berlin 1943, which was then adapted for the screen, becoming the 1999 film, Aimée & Jaguar.
 As of 2018, Fischer's book had been translated into 20 languages.

-Interviewed in 2001, the 89-year-old Wust recalled:

-It was the tenderest love you could imagine....
-I was fairly experienced with men, but with Felice I reached a far deeper under-standing of sex than ever before....There was an immediate attraction, and we flirted outrageously....
-I began to feel alive as I never had before....She was my other half, literally my reflection, my mirror image, and for the first time I found love aesthetically beautiful, and so tender....Twice since she left, I've felt her breath, and a warm presence next to me.
+Interviewed in 2001, the 89-year-old Wust recalled:It was the tenderest love you could imagine....
+I was fairly experienced with men, but with Felice I reached a far deeper under-standing of sex than ever before. ...
+There was an immediate attraction, and we flirted outrageously. ...
+I began to feel alive as I never had before....She was my other half, literally my reflection, my mirror image, and for the first time I found love aesthetically beautiful, and so tender. ...
+Twice since she left, I've felt her breath, and a warm presence next to me.
 I dream that we will meet again - I live in hope.